Superconducting quantum computing: Performance

+Criteria for quantum computation

 DiVincenzo's criteria

 DiVincenzo's criteria is a list describing the requirements for a physical system to be capable of implementing a logical qubit.
 DiVincenzo's criteria is satisfied by superconducting quantum computing implementation.
-Much of the current development effort in superconducting quantum computing aim to achieve interconnect, control, and readout in the 3rd dimension with additional lithography layers.The list of DiVincenzo's criteria for a physical system to implement a logical qubit is satisfied by the implementation of superconducting qubits.
+Much of the current development effort in superconducting quantum computing aims to achieve interconnect, control, and readout in the 3rd dimension with additional lithography layers.
+The list of DiVincenzo's criteria for a physical system to implement a logical qubit is satisfied by the implementation of superconducting qubits.
 Although DiVincenzo's criteria as originally proposed consists of five criteria required for physically implementing a quantum computer, the more complete list consists of seven criteria as it takes into account communication over a computer network capable of transmitting quantum information between computers, known as the "quantum internet".
 Therefore, the first five criteria ensure successful quantum computing, while the final two criteria allow for quantum communication.